pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 ##### Use the running app:

-1. Interact with the running app by hitting the endpoints exposed by the app.
+Interact with the running app by hitting the endpoints exposed by the app.

-2. You can use the CLI interface, gfsh, to inspect the Tanzu GemFire or Geode cluster.
+You can use gfsh to inspect the service instance.
 Follow the instructions in [Accessing a Service Instance](https://docs.pivotal.io/p-cloud-cache/1-13/accessing-instance.html) to connect to the cluster using gfsh.